Georgia Vital Record

 • The certificate must bear the seal and signature of the state or county vital records official.

-• Birth certificates do not need notarization for apostille in Georgia.
+• Death certificates do not need notarization for apostille in Georgia.

 Option 1: State Office of Vital Records (Atlanta)